brunorpinho/docker-geoscience-notebook/README.md

 This combines the [Scipy Notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) with common packages that I use in geosciences.

-# Copyright (c) Jupyter Development Team.
-# Distributed under the terms of the Modified BSD License.

 ## What it Gives You

 * Everything in [Scipy Notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook)